Call Student Counseling Services at (213) 740-7711.

 Please visit our group page to learn about our groups or talking to our group therapy coordinator to help you figure out which group best fits your needs.

 For students struggling with emotionally urgent concerns, please call or walk-in and request a same-day appointment.
-Some examples of crises include: a recent death; sexual assault; having thoughts of suicide or homicide; experiencing hallucinations (seeing or hearing things); being the victim of crime; or any other debilitating concerns.
+Some examples of a crisis include: a recent death; sexual assault; having thoughts of suicide or homicide; experiencing hallucinations (seeing or hearing things); being the victim of crime; or any other debilitating concerns.

 If you are only interested in psychiatric services such as medication management, please call and request to speak with the Referral Coordinator.
 If you are unsure if you are interested in psychiatric care and/or counseling, please call the center and request to schedule a phone assessment to discuss your needs with a counselor.
 Students must have a consultation with a counselor, a phone assessment, prior to making any appointments with psychiatry.